 1) Use a new box.
-While reusing is an important way for all of us to be helpful to our environment, it may not be the best choice for your package.
-An old box may be weakened and could break easily in transit.
-If you do reuse a box, ensure that all previous labeling/postage has been removed to ensure no confusion with the shipping carrier.
+While reusing is an important way for us to be helpful to our environment, it may not be the best choice for your package.
+An old box may be weak and could easily break in transit.
+If you do reuse a box, ensure that any old labels or barcodes are removed to ensure no confusion with the shipping carrier.

 2) Use packing tape to seal your packages.
 Masking tape and/or transparent adhesive tape (like Scotch tape) is typically not strong enough to withstand the shipping process.
 It is a good idea to reinforce all the seams of your package for extra durability.
-When taping your packaging ensure that barcodes are not taped over as the tape can affect the scanning of the package for any tracking updates.
+When taping your packaging ensure that the barcode is not taped over as the tape can affect the scanning of the package for any tracking updates.

 3) Don’t get lost.
-Try to refrain from wrapping your parcels with paper.
-While, craft paper has a crisp clean look, it can easily tear which could result in your label and/or postage coming off your package and getting lost.
-An alternative solution may be to order boxes or craft bubble mailers from Mailers for Less or another shipping supply company to achieve a professional look and prevent any items from losing its way.
+Try to refrain from wrapping your packages with paper.
+While, craft paper has a crisp clean look, it can easily tear which could result in your label and/or postage coming off and your package getting lost.
+Invest in proper packaging like boxes or craft bubble mailers from Mailers for Less or another shipping supply company to achieve a professional look and prevent any items from losing its way.

 4) Protect your delicate items.
-Your parcels trip to its final destination may involve a bumpy ride (or two!) so be sure it is well protected.
+Your package may involve a bumpy ride (or two!) along its journey, so be sure it is well protected.
 Wrapping your item(s) in bubble wrap, prior to packing in the box is an excellent solution to protect delicate items.
 A good tip is to give your package a little shake before sealing it to make sure that everything is nice and secure.

 8) Make it easy.
-If you have a return policy, include return labels with your shipment.
+If you have a return policy, include these details with your package.
 This shows your customers that you are taking their time into consideration and making an added effort to make their experience a good one!